-Handel's oratorio Saul as the coffins moved off in horse-drawn wagons, half to the Protestant Fair-view Cemetery and half to the Roman Catholic Mount Olivet more than try to weaken the credibility of the Mont Blanc's crew.
+All that remained of several large buildings in the devastated area where the full force of the explosion was felt.
+Following the blast, a tidal wave surged toward the shore and swept railway freight cars into the harbor ibility of the Mont Blanc's crew.
 He sought to establish that Mackey found French too difficult to speak and was, therefore, unable to hold a conversation with Captain Le Medec, who did not speak English.
 In fact, a dash of grim humor broke the tension when Pilot Mackey said that he would instruct a Frenchman to cut the engines to half speed by shouting: "Demitasse!"

-All that remained of several large buildings in the devastated area where the full force of the explosion was felt.
-Following the blast, a tidal wave surged toward the shore and swept railway freight cars into the harbor and Le Medec, insinuating that they were cowards to flee the blazing ship.
-The lawyer's face reddened with anger.
+Asked through an interpreter how he would react to such an order, the Mont Blanc's third officer, Joseph Léveque, replied: "Naturally, I would go below for a cup of coffee."
+Then Burchell attempted to impugn the integrity of both Mackey and Le Medec, insinuating that they were cowards to flee the blazing ship.
+The lawver's face reddened with anger.
 "You know there were some people killed in this explosion?" he asked Mackey.
+"Yes," Mackey said.